ThomasArts/aetmodel/ThreatModel.md

 	(5.1) Posting invalid transactions.
 	(5.2) Posting valid, but impossible transactions
-	(5.3) Exploiting memory leaks in cleaning transaction pool (5.4) Exploiting network or communication vulnerabilities to degrade or deny service (5.4.1) Launch Eclipse attacks against a node or a set of nodes
+			[5.1.1] Resubmitting unusable transactions directly to a node [5.1.2] Gossiping unusable transactions through the p2p network (related to 5.4.2.1) (5.3) Exploiting memory leaks in cleaning transaction pool (5.4) Exploiting network or communication vulnerabilities to degrade or deny service (5.4.1) Launch Eclipse attacks against a node or a set of nodes